vws-java/Barcode-Lib4J/README.md

 - Barcode number optionally on top, bottom or invisible
 - Customizable plain text line: font + font size, spacing, modifiable content
 - Automatic adjustment of the font size, if requested
-- Advanced setting: printing with a self-defined module width
+- Pro setting: printing with a self-defined module width
-- Rotation in 90° steps
+- Rotation in 90-degree increments
 - Configurable ratio from 2:1 to 3:1 for barcode types that support it
-- Add-On 2/5 for barcodes like EAN-13, EAN-8, ISBN-13 and UPC-A, additional plain text line for ISBN and ISMN
+- Add-On 2/5 for barcodes such as EAN-13, EAN-8, ISBN-13 and UPC-A, second plain text line for ISBN and ISMN
 - Full support for GS1 barcodes: Data integrity check, validitation of application identifiers, checking length and content of user data, verifying/calculation of the check digit in SSCC and GTIN, etc.

 ## Supported Barcodes